 Invision Kansas City technicians have been fielding questions from business owners on topics ranging from security updates to hardware and software upgrades in preparation for finalizing IT support and IT consulting budgets.
 With IT playing a larger role in business operations, IT is becoming a larger line item every year.
 And with that bigger investment comes expectations for a bigger return on investment.

-No small business is alike, however, you might find it helpful to compare your 2020 budget for IT support and IT consulting to others.
+No business is alike, however, you might find it helpful to compare your 2020 budget for IT support and IT consulting to others.
 If nothing else, doing so might remind you of a piece you forgot or help you realign your budget to better match your goals.

 On average, business owners allocate 4-6 percent of their total revenue on IT.
-Perhaps surprisingly, small businesses tend to spend more because as a company grows so does the IT budget, which results in better IT systems that are more easily scaled and supported.
+Perhaps surprisingly, businesses tend to spend more because as a company grows so does the IT budget, which results in better IT systems that are more easily scaled and supported.
 Of course, businesses in technology-heavy industries like healthcare and banking spend more on IT than those whose businesses are less technology dependent.

 Take Inventory of Your Hardware and Software